-The entrance to the waterslides is also on this deck, starboard side.
+The entrance to the waterslides is also on this deck.
 We highly recommend trying both the Aqua Loop body slide and the Aqua Racer tube slide.
 They provide some wet and wild fun no matter how old you are!

 Our Norwegian Escape Photo Tour of deck 16 would not be complete without the Garden Cafe.
 This buffet style restaurant encompasses the complete aft of this deck, serving food most hours of the day.

 Also on this deck are some studio cabins and the studio lounge.
-There are three decks of studio rooms (Decks 10-12), and we were able to get a tour of the area for our Norwegian Escape Photo Tour.
+There are three decks of studio rooms (Decks 10-12), and we were able to get a tour of the area.
 Unfortunately, all cabins were occupied, so we were not able to see one of the rooms.
-Maybe I can convince the Princess to let me go on a cruise in one of these cabins to get some photos.

 Continuing down to the heart of the ship, many venues are found on decks 6, 7, and 8.
-There are a lot of places to eat and drink on deck 8, so we took plenty of pictures on this Norwegian Escape Photo Tour.
-Starting at the front of the ship, you have the District Brew House-a pub with a specialty cocktail menu and a wide selection of beers on tap.
+There are a lot of places to eat and drink on deck 8.
+Starting at the front of the ship, you have the District Brew House- a pub with a specialty cocktail menu and a wide selection of beers on tap.

-Across the way, on the starboard side, is the Food Republic.
+Across the way is the Food Republic.
 Not part of the meal plan, this fusion restaurant serves a wide selection of tapas.
 We dined here on the last night of our cruise, and it was some of the best food we had.

-Continuing toward the middle of the ship, there is the 5 O’ Clock Somewhere Bar, followed by the Tobacco Road bar, and the Cigar Lounge on your left if you are walking toward the back of the ship.
-Both venues have specialty menus.
-5 O’ Clock Somewhere also has outdoor seating and an outdoor bar where you can also order tasty margaritas and boat drinks.
+Continuing toward the middle of the ship, there is the 5 O’ Clock Somewhere Bar, followed by the Tobacco Road Bar, and the Cigar Lounge.
+Both bars have specialty menus.
+5 O’ Clock Somewhere also has outdoor seating and an outdoor bar where you can order tasty margaritas and boat drinks.

-On the right as you continue towards the aft (i.e., port side), there is the specialty restaurant La Cucina.
+As you continue towards the aft, there is the specialty restaurant La Cucina.
 We had some of the best service here, and all appetizers, pastas, entrees, and desserts were excellent.

 After passing a small hallway, you encounter the open 678 Ocean Place with its beautiful chandelier.
 It changes color throughout the day, making for a picturesque backdrop for photos.